tedmoore/schelp2/docs/Classes/Plotter.md

 ```

 ### `drawGridBoundingRect`
 Set whether a [Rect](../Classes/Rect.md) is drawn around the boundary of the grid.
 Setting to `false` disables any bounding grid lines (including "base" lines).**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `bool` | A `Boolean`. |
 In some cases, the [GridLines](../Classes/GridLines.md) of the grid will not fall on the minimum or maximum of it's spec's range.
-Using [drawGridBaseLines](#drawgridbaselines) or [drawGridBoundingRect](#drawgridboundingrect) will give the appearance of grid lines at the lower end ("base") of the grid, or at both ends of the grid, respectively.
+Using [#-drawGridBaseLines](#-drawgridbaselines) or [#-drawGridBoundingRect](#-drawgridboundingrect) will give the appearance of grid lines at the lower end ("base") of the grid, or at both ends of the grid, respectively.

 ### `drawGridBaseLines`
 Set whether a line is drawn at the lower extent of the grid axes.
 Setting to `false` disables any bounding grid lines (including a bounding `Rect`).
-See also the Discussion in [drawGridBoundingRect](#drawgridboundingrect).**Arguments:**
+See also the Discussion in [#-drawGridBoundingRect](#-drawgridboundingrect).**Arguments:**

 | Argument | Description |
 |----------|-------------|